prakash-kavi/thoughtseeds_vipassana/README.md

 # Self-Organization and Emergence in the Thoughtseeds Framework

 The Thoughtseeds Framework models thought dynamics during Vipassana meditation, relying on self-organization and emergence to produce complex cognitive behaviors from simple, local interactions.
-This section details the **learning mechanisms** and **simulation mechanisms**, linking them to their implementations in the GitHub repository files.
-It explains how these components enable emergent meditative states and transitions, supported by code references and intuitive explanations.
+This **learning mechanisms** and **simulation mechanisms** are linked to their implementations.
+It explains how these components enable emergent meditative states and transitions.

 ---